-The GiE Approach provides a gender lens for all CARE's humanitarian work.
-It is underpinned by the key concepts of CARE's Gender Equality Framework - building agency, transforming structures, and changing relations.
-To achieve our intended impact, we must ensure that:
+The Gender in Emergencies Approach provides a gender lens for all CARE's humanitarian work.
+It is underpinned by the key concepts of CARE's Gender Equality Framework - building agency, transforming structures and changing relations.
+To achieve our intended impact, we must ensure:

-- Agency: Women and girls affected by crisis meaningfully participate and lead response and recovery efforts. - Relations: People of all genders, and their organizations, shape and benefit from more equal relations and partnerships.12 - Structures: Guided by feminist principles, the global humanitarian system is responsive and accountable to marginalized people of all genders, and their organizations, in all their diversity.
+- Agency: Women and girls affected by crisis meaningfully participate and lead response and recovery efforts - Relations: People of all genders, and their organizations, shape and benefit from more equal relations and partnerships.12 - Structures: Guided by feminist principles, the global humanitarian system is responsive and accountable to marginalized people of all genders, and their organizations, in all their diversity

-CARE uses its GiE approach to understand the different needs, capacities, and vulnerabilities of people of all genders in all their diversity through RGA, and to provide practical gender-informed humanitarian programming.
-In addition, to using a gender lens in all multi-sectoral and sectoral response programming, CARE and partners will maintain a specific focus on gender-transformative work designed to accompany the broader response programming.
+CARE uses its GiE approach to understand the different needs, capacities and vulnerabilities of people of all genders in all their diversity through Rapid Gender Analysis, and to provide practical gender informed humanitarian programming.
+In addition, to using a gender lens in all multi-sectoral and sectoral response programming, CARE and partners will maintain a specific focus on gender transformative work designed to accompany the broader response programming.

-- CARE and partners are committed to ensuring the prevention, mitigation, and response to GBV and protection needs. - CARE and partners will address the specific gaps on women and girls' meaningful participation in decision-making through gender-transformative initiatives like WLiE. - CARE and partners will work across the Triple Nexus prioritizing gender-transformative approaches within GBV, VSLA, and Education programming.
+- CARE and partners are committed to ensuring the prevention, mitigation and response to gender based violence and protection needs. - CARE and partners will address the specific gaps on women and girls' meaningful participation in decision making through gender transformative initiatives like Women Lead in Emergencies. - CARE and partners will work across the triple nexus prioritizing gender-transformative approaches within GBV, VSLA and Education programming.